- Bachelor of Science

 Within the scope of the bachelor thesis students can benefit from the interdisciplinary profile of RWTH.

-The thematic proximity to the engineering sciences allows for a choice between uniquely varied nature sciences topics in combination with technology.
-RWTH's collaboration with Forschungszentrum Jülich as part of the Jülich Aachen Research Alliance of JARA also offers many starting points for bachelor theses.
+The thematic proximity to the engineering sciences allows for a choice between uniquely varied natural sciences topics in combination with technology.
+RWTH's collaboration with Forschungszentrum Jülich as part of the Jülich Aachen Research Alliance, or JARA for short, also offers many starting points for bachelor theses.

 |6||Specialization Subject, Bachelor Thesis (3 months), Bachelor Presentation Colloquium|

-A detailled course of study layout can be found on the department of physics website.
+A detailed course of study layout can be found on the department of physics website.